antonycc/aws-serverless-wordcount/README.md

 - [x] and the processed pdf is moved to a configured bucket.

 TODO
-- [ ] local dependency install
 - [ ] scripted build (or at least all scripts in python)
+- [ ] pyenv
 - [ ] project structure: https://docs.pytest.org/en/latest/goodpractices.html#goodpractices
 - [ ] code style check
 - [ ] deployed tests as pytest integration tests
 - [ ] test coverage
 - [ ] supply the Retry-After header in initial submission based on 20% lambda allocaton
 - [ ] report on progress: https://www.adayinthelifeof.nl/2011/06/02/asynchronous-operations-in-rest/
-- [ ] tests wait for estimated completion
+- [ ] tests wait for iterations of estimated completion
 - [ ] estimate completion time by extrapolating pages over time and expose in 404 resonses
-- [ ] expand tests to use extrapolated completion
+- [ ] tests to use extrapolated completion after each check returning a 404
+- [ ] mock writing to the local filesystem during tests (and copy filesystem tests to an integation suite)
+- [ ] mock writing to s3 during tests (and copy s3 tests to an integration suite)

 The output is a wordcount over all the fragments:
 ```json